gearbox-solutions/nuxt-precognition/README.md

 This composable is automatically imported into your Nuxt app when you install the module, and can be used without needing to manually import it.

 The useForm composable can be used without the precognition middleware, and is just a convenient way to handle form submission and validation errors in your Nuxt app in general.
+You can use this with the `getValidatedInput()` utility to validate and return validation errors if you don't want to do the precognition validation.

 Here is an example of using the form to submit a Todo item to an API endpoint:
 ```vue